Luxembourg charges French journalist over LuxLeaks

 Tax avoidance is legal but companies which use complex structures to reduce their tax bills are coming under increasing scrutiny from the public, and legislators internationally, who have promised to crack down on the practices.

-Following the LuxLeaks disclosures, the European Union introduced rules which obliged member states to tell neighbors about new cross-border tax rulings and also have to divulge information on existing deals within three months.
+Following the LuxLeaks disclosures, the European Union introduced rules which obliged member states to tell neighbours about new cross-border tax rulings and also have to divulge information on existing deals within three months.